Farhad-Davaripour/NLP_Article_Review/Distilled_Notes.md

 16\. `Transformers`: The transformer deals with sequence data, but unlike RNN it incorporates attention mechanism which considerably enhances its robustness.
 In simple terms, instead of using a single fixed-length vector like RNN, the transformer uses all the vectorized tokens within the document (that are processed by the attention mechanism based on e.g., context and similarity) simultaneously.

+17/. `GPT and BERT`: OpenAI's GPT and Google's BERT utilize transfer learning and attention mechanisms in NLP.
+Unlike LSTM, they process different parts of sentences.
+BERT's distinct feature is its bidirectional approach, examining both sides of a word during training, along with a "masking" technique to prevent future information from influencing current training.
+This contrasts with GPT's unidirectional focus.

 # Libraries
 The following libraries are quite powerful and powerful in performing NLP tasks:
 - Natural Language Toolkit (`NLTK`): It is a python library which encompasses text processing libraries to perform tasks such as: Tokenization, Classification, Stemming, Tagging, Parsing, etc.